 We’re all familiar with the “failure probability” of the 4% Safe Withdrawal Rate, yet my genome might turn out to be a much bigger failure probability in my lifestyle.

 Most of you know that my father died of Alzheimer’s Disease in late 2017.
 As Dad’s conservator, I’ve written extensively about the financial aspects of dementia and care facilities.
 I had to apply for that conservator’s appointment from the Denver probate court in early 2011, and I could have been

 fired dismissed at any time during the six years that I handled Dad’s finances.

 In 2013, as Dad was approaching mid-stage Alzheimer’s, our family mapped our genomes with 23andMe.
 When the results posted on my 23andMe account, I had to click through about three different warnings.
-To my surprise, I learned that I have two copies of the APOE4 gene.
+To my surprise, I learned that I was a carrier for cystic fibrosis.

 In addition to my parents’ bullets in my genetic revolver, my paternal grandfather also lived with dementia until age 97.
 (We’re not sure it was Alzheimer’s, and he died of influenza.)
 My mother and her parents didn’t live long enough to show symptoms of the disease.

 I’m still here.
 Keep reading.
 You want to know how to handle this.

 I’m still unlikely to develop any sort of dementia.
 Not for another 15-30 years, anyway.
 (Tick.
 Tock.
 Tick.
 Tock.)
 As you might imagine, I’ve